 The sulfacetamide and prednisolone inside Blephamide work together as team to combat the inflammation.
 The antibiotic agent of the medication fights off and reduces the growth of bacteria where the corticosteroid cleans up the mess of the bacteria by reducing the inflammation it caused.

-Always shake the bottle well before using.
+Always shake the bottle well before using it.

 Apply two drops every four hours during the day and at bedtime.